jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 ### What We'll Cover

+Today is about ideas, concepts, and abstractions.
+All modern programming languages tell their own concurrency story.
+Ask a Clojure programmer about concurrency and you’ll hear about agents and futures.
+Ask a Scala programmer about concurrency and you’ll hear about actors.
+Ask an Erlang programmer about concurrency and you’ll hear about gen_server and supervisor.
+Ask a Ruby programmer about concurrency and you’ll hear about… threads and mutexes.

+To paraphrase something I heard on Twitter recently, Ruby needs a better concurrency story.

+Concurrency is *not* about threads.
+Threads are simply a tool.
+Concurrency is about algorithms.
+Sometimes those algorithms are concerned with performances.
+Other times those algorithms are about simplicity.
+Remember when you first learned about recursion?
+Remember how amazing it was to discover that some algorithms were much simpler and cleaner when written recursively?
+The same is true with concurrency.
+Some algorithms are simple more elegant when expressed concurrently—even on a single core, single processor system.
+Performance of the underlying concurrency primitives (such as threads) will always be part of the discussion, much the way performance is always a part of a recursion discussion.
+But you need to understand the high-level ideas before you can talk about the low-level details.

 Today we will look at numerous asynchronous concurrency abstractions

 * Each is available in one or more programming languages other than Ruby--either as a widely-followed specification, in the standard library, or in the language itself